mightbeh/Laudea/README.md

 If there are no errors during the setup process, run the main.py file.

-the chatbot should start working,
+the chatbot should start working, If not try installing your packages properly and check your API keys

-If there is some errors regarding,

-Go to cmd and type the following one by one:

-python

-import nltk

-nltk.download('all')

-Ctrl Z

-Enter

-Try running the chatbot, It should work properly.

 The chatbot get input using voice and in some cases will ask to confirm by typing the requests.